 The day and story of Easter are said to be the main foundation of the Christian Faith.

 According to the New Testament of the Bible, Jesus was arrested by the Romans due to his claim of being “the son of God”.
 After which he was held by the authorities for 40 days which now marks the period of Lent.
-He was Crucified by the angry Romans on a Friday,(Good Friday) and three days later on Sunday (Easter), Jesus is believed to have resurrected from the tomb in which he was buried, which proved that he was true “the Son of God”.
+He was Crucified by the angry Romans on a Friday,(Good Friday) and three days later on Sunday (Easter), Jesus is believed to have resurrected from the tomb in which he was buried, which proved that he was truly “the Son of God”.
 (The story says that when people went to see his tomb the tomb was empty).
 This established the belief that those who have faith in Jesus Christ will be welcomed into the “Kingdom of Heaven” after their death.

 Though Easter holds a high significance in the Christian faith, many of its traditions date back to the pre-Christian Era or the Pagan times.